itistaha/E-commerce-Complete-FlutterUI/README.md

 The progress indicator that comes with Flutter, by default is okay in most places, but not in every place.
 Especially when you build an ecommerce app.
 This is why we have created a custom loading effect that boosts your user engagement even during the loading process.
 This kind of loading is common in popular apps like YouTube and LinkedIn.
 It's a small detail, but it makes a big difference.
 ![FlutterShop Custom loading](https://public-files.gumroad.com/qqnmt9nu5677thkq1961tlwj405u)

-## Screens on the FlutterShop E-commerce Template
+## Screens on the FlutterShop E-commerce

 As mentioned, this kit contains 100+ nicely crafted minimal screens that cover everything you need!👇